-We are in an interesting point in U.S. history, staring down the barrel of socialism, and the U.S. Senate, one of the most powerful government institutions, plays a critical role.
+We are in an interesting point in U.S. history and the U.S. Senate, one of the most powerful government institutions, plays a critical role.

 Therefore, I believe it to be advantageous to discuss the 17th Amendment, the only amendment in American history to change or restructure Congress.